carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 <script src="https://gist.github.com/charlydagos/a1b2306c241e0127703a.js"></script>

 If you highlight the last line, you can see that it didn't rotate the Swiss flag glyph and the Argentina flag glyph.
-It just returned this shit[^4]
+It just returned this shit[^invisible]

 	[R][A][H][C]